cshenry/EnvironmentManager/README.md

 You have an existing `.venv` directory or file.
 Use `--force` to replace it, or remove it manually first.

 ### "Environment does not exist" (when using `info` or `delete`)
-Check available environments with `./venvman.py list` and use the exact name with `--env`.
+Check available environments with `venvman list` and use the exact name with `--env`.

 ### Tools don't recognize the environment
 The `.venv` symlink should work with most tools (VSCode, PyCharm, etc.).
 If not, try: